 RECYCLE is simply “to use something again”.

 Last but not least is RECYCLE.
-This is the last step.
+Separating at home and work is one of the most significant steps to improving efficiencies at waste facilities and therefore reducing the cost of waste management.
 In the Cook Islands, ICI has a waste collection contractor that collects household recycling items and general rubbish throughout the week.
 ICI encourages everyone to place your recyclables in labeled containers for pickup.
 While recycling is great in a lot of ways, the ultimate goal is to get people to prevent waste in the first place.
 Refuse, Reduce and Reuse before you Recycle.

 Here are some reasons why recycling should be upheld: